Child psychotherapist

 You'll need to have:

-- sensitivity, empathy and a genuine interest in the emotional problems faced by children, adolescents, young people and their families
+- sensitivity, empathy and a genuine interest in the emotional and psychological problems faced by children, young people and their families

-- excellent communication skills to be able to connect with children, young people and their families, as well as colleagues
+- excellent communication and interpersonal skills to build positive relationships with children and young people, as well as their families

-- the ability to work on your own and as part of a multidisciplinary team
+- the ability to work independently and as part of a multidisciplinary team

-- organisation skills and the ability to prioritise your workload
+- organisational skills and the ability to manage your workload and competing demands

 Advertisement